Mordillo98/ArchBangRetro/README.md

 # ArchBangRetro
-Party with ArchBang Linux like it's 2012 !
+Party with ArchBang Linux like it's 2012 with Openbox !